drone1/alt/README.md

 Note that output files can be lower-cased if you pass the ``--normalize-output-filenames`` option, so `fr-FR` translations would write to `fr-fr.json`

 ## Config file
+[_optional_] For convenience, a config file is supported.
+You can use a config file in conjunction with command-line arguments.
+Command-line arguments override config file values.

-[_optional_] You can create a config file.
-By default, ALT will search the output directory for `config.json`, but you can specify a path directly using
+By default, ALT will search the output directory for `config.json`, but you can specify a path explicitly using `--config-file`.

-`--config-file`.
-Example
-config:
+Here's an example config:

 ```
 {